-Stena RoRo has been responsible for the design, the contracting, and the construction oversight of the complex vessel which is being built at the Tianjin Xingang shipyard in northern China.
-In addition to the Chinese shipyard the project includes several European, American, and Asian subcontractors.
+Stena RoRo has been responsible for the design, contracting, and construction oversight of the complex vessel built at the Tianjin Xingang shipyard in northern China.
+In addition to the Chinese shipyard, the project included several European, American, and Asian subcontractors.

-Hospital operations place large and specific requirements, which have affected both the hull design and the layout of the interior.
-In addition, the ventilation system has been especially adapted and focus has been placed on minimizing vibration and noise.
-Global Mercy will also be equipped with cranes for taking on containers with provisions, vehicles and other equipment needed for long periods in port.
+Hospital operations place large and specific requirements, which have affected both the hull design and the interior layout.
+In addition, the ventilation system has been specially adapted and focus has been placed on minimising vibration and noise.
+Global Mercy is also equipped with cranes for taking on containers with provisions, vehicles and other equipment needed for long periods in port.

-After completion of the ship in the first quarter of 2021 Mercy Ships expects the Global Mercy to arrive at a port in Africa for its first mission in the latter part of 2021.
+The ship was completed in the second quarter of 2021, and Mercy Ships expects the Global Mercy to arrive at a port in Africa for its first mission in 2022.

-Mercy Ships has been providing medical care on ships for more than 40 years and has directly benefitted more than 2.8 million people.
+Mercy Ships has provided medical care on ships for more than 40 years and has directly benefitted more than 2.8 million people.
 It is often a case of basic but completely life-changing surgical procedures.
 Read more about Mercy Ships.